noamelf/noamelf.github.io/_posts/2016-08-05-designing-pythonic-apis.markdown

 #### No need for getters and setters
 * Accessing an object property as an actual property (and not a method call) makes the code a little clearer.
 * If you come from other OOP language (hmmm...
-Java), you might be tempted to use getters and setters to allow future changes to the object properties.
-* No need for that in Python, just use the [`@property`](http://www.programiz.com/python-programming/property) decorator.
+Java), you might be tempted to use getters and setters to allow future changes to the object's properties.
+No need for that in Python, just use the [`@property`](http://www.programiz.com/python-programming/property) decorator.

-#### Libraries code
+#### Code snippet

 [http/client.py](https://github.com/python/cpython/blob/3.5/Lib/http/client.py#L737):